Joseph Rechlicz: Biography

 Jozef Rechlicz was born in Poznań, in what is now western Poland.
 At the time of his birth, the area was part of the Kingdom of Prussia.
 As a child, he emigrated to the United States with his parents and came to Milwaukee, Wisconsin, in 1880.
 He immediately went to work as a laborer at the E. P. Allis manufacturing company.
 He remained there for many years and was promoted to work as a shipping clerk.

-In he 1890s, he started his own business, operating a grocery and saloon.
+In the 1890s, he started his own business, operating a grocery and saloon.

 He was active in the Polish American and Catholic communities in Milwaukee; he was secretary of the St. Stanislaus Mutual Aid Association, a co-founder of the Polish Association of America, and a member of the board of trustees of the United Catholic societies of the United States.

 During the 1899 Wisconsin legislative session, incumbent state representative Albert Woyciechowski died of a sudden case of pneumonia.
 Local Democrats quickly coalesced around Rechlicz as their choice to succeed Woyciechowski.
 A special election was held February 28, 1899, in which Rechlicz defeated Republican F. J. Holtz with 60% of the vote.
 He did not run for re-election in 1900.

 Rechlicz died in Milwaukee on September 23, 1921.